Stop Losing Conversions at the Last Step

 The Challenge

-A B2B software company ran paid campaigns to a landing page with an eight-field lead capture form.
-Traffic was strong, but only 12% of visitors who started the form completed it.
+A B2B software company had strong paid traffic and an eight-field lead form.
+Only 12% of visitors who started it finished.

 The Discovery